-Through this cohousing development, Vicki and Mike are creating for themselves and others high quality housing that has a minimal environmental and carbon footprint and a very real sense of community; a community made up of people from a wide range of backgrounds, ages, identities and life experiences.
+This cohousing development will create high quality housing that has a minimal environmental and carbon footprint and a very real sense of community; a community made up of people from a wide range of backgrounds, ages, identities and life experiences.

 The next stage in the City’s planning and approval process is called Site Plan Approval.
 This stage and the subsequent stage of detailed design and tendering will determine what this cohousing development will be.
-Our process has always been an open one and a few others have joined us along the way, but, moving forward, we want the development to be guided, and financed, by future residents of the development.
-To be successful, the build must transition from “Mike and Vicki’s project’ to a community project.
+Moving forward, we want the development to be guided, and financed, by future residents of the development.
 If cohousing interests you, this is your opportunity to get involved in the design and construction of your next home.

 Website Design Program